 Lowering your Michigan homeowners insurance premium could reduce your home ownership expenses even more.
 Call [mapi-phone-link /] to compare your current policy to others on the market to find out if you can get a more competitively priced policy.

 Insurance companies look at a range of factors when determining the cost of your home insurance policy.
 They start with information about your home and your area, including local building costs, crime rates, the size of your home, and the year it was built.
-Premiums can also be affected by environmental factors, such as the likelihood of floods, tornadoes, or earthquakes in your region.
-A range of other factors can also impact your insurance premiums—like your credit score or home add-ons such as a swimming pool, guest house, or private deck.
+Premiums can also be affected by environmental factors, such as the likelihood of tornado, earthquake, or flood damage occurring in your region.
+A range of other factors can also impact your insurance premiums like your credit score or home add-ons such as a swimming pool, guest house, or private deck.

 The majority of Michigan home insurance companies have multiple coverage options to pick between; here are a couple of those options: